- 1 Article Summary: Moving to Albania from UK

 Most UK expats in Albania purchase private health insurance to access private hospitals and international coverage.
 Insurance is affordable compared to UK premiums and health insurance policies can cover outpatient and inpatient treatment, dental and evacuation.

-For detailed insurance guidance, visit our Insurance for UK Expats webpage.
+For detailed insurance guidance, visit insurance for UK expats.

-For an overview of public health, visit the WHO Albania Health Profile.’
+For an overview of public health, consult WHO Albania health profile.

 Our team helps UK expats arrange the right health insurance and select trusted private providers, giving you peace of mind about your healthcare in Albania.
 Tel: +44 208 058 8937 or email connect@adviceforexpats.com